Are you looking for beautiful hidden gems in Indonesia to get off the beaten path?

 f you are looking for hidden gems in Indonesia, your first instinct might be to overlook the touristy island of Bali.
 While Bali does receive its fair share of international and national tourists, there are many off-the-beaten-path attractions on the island, such as the Nungnung Waterfall.

 However, that isn’t even the most impressive part.
 To reach the Nungnung Waterfall, adventurers must embark on a ~500-step path down to the bottom of the falls.
-As you make your way down, you can experience the lush Balinese jungle firsthand.
+You can experience the lush Balinese jungle firsthand as you make your way down.
 The noise of the jungle and the fresh breath of air will take your breath away if the journey hasn’t already.

 Once you have arrived at the bottom of the waterfall, you will be immediately met by constant waves of mist, soaking you and everything you own.
-Course the makeshift bridge to get onto the other side and you’ll encounter the powerful Nungnung Waterfall face-to-face.
+Course the makeshift bridge to get onto the other side, and you’ll encounter the powerful Nungnung Waterfall face-to-face.
 Though the pool is deep enough for swimming, it is not recommended.
 The power of the stream caused by the waterfall is simply too strong!

 by Lotte from Phenomenal Globe

 Sebatu is surrounded by green rice terraces and coffee farms where you can try a cup of the famous Luwak coffee.
-However, the best thing to do in Sebatu, is to stay with a local family and learn about their way of living.
-As an added bonus you will probably get to try some of the best and most authentic Balinese cooking.
+However, the best thing to do in Sebatu is to stay with a local family and learn about their way of living.
+As an added bonus, you will probably get to try some of the best and most authentic Balinese cooking.

 by Cecilie from Worldwide Walkers